 6. Data integrations

-As mentioned above, data integrations are a crucial part of loss prevention video surveillance software.
+As mentioned above, data integrations are a crucial part of loss prevention video security software.
 By pairing video with different data sources, you are able to audit processes for potential losses.

 Solink integrates with many data sources to provide new insights into your business.
 For example, you can connect scheduling platforms to monitor for time theft.